smRid/Todo-app/README.md

 # Todo Application

-A simple and elegant web-based Todo application built with Spring Boot and Thymeleaf.
+A simple web-based Todo application built with Spring Boot and Thymeleaf.

 ## 🖼️ Preview